-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K \square .
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K \Box .

-Indicate by check mark whether the registr rant is a large accelerated filer, an accelerated filer, a n on-accelerated filer, or a smaller reporting company.
-See the e definitions of "large ac celerated filer", "accelerated filer", and "smaller report ting company" in Rule 12b-2 of the Exchange Act.
-(Check one): L arge accelerated filer Accelerated filer □ N Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registr rant is a shell company (as defined in Exchange Act R ule 12b-2) Yes ⊔ No ⊠.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer \Box (Do not check if a smaller reporting company)